-Honda Odyssey Models:
+Honda Odyssey Repair and Maintenance

 The front brake rotors can warp and cause a vibration when braking.
 The rotors will need to be machined or in cases where they are worn to thin, replaced to correct this issue.